Computing Facilities means:

-(e) any Cloud or hosted or similar service through which University information is stored and/or services are provided for the University to enable Users to undertake University Business, including without limitation, accessing an on- line learning platform, accessing “Software as a Service’, using their University email account, and/or their University social media accounts; and/or
+(e) any Cloud or hosted or similar service through which University information is stored and/or services are provided for the University to enable Users to undertake University Business, including without limitation, accessing an on- line learning platform, accessing “Software as a Service’, using their University email account, or electronic resources provided through the University’s Library.

 University means the University of Warwick and any of its associated companies.

 University Business means any activity conducted either in the course of employment or as part of or related to a University course or other University activity that is not purely personal.